 Browse all Blog articles — practical writing guides and tips for students.

-In academic writing, knowing how to cite a paraphrasing in MLA format ensures proper attribution of ideas while maintaining originality.
-Paraphrasing involves rephrasing source material in one’s own words, but it still requires citation to avoid plagiarism.
-Searches for this topic often come from students and researchers using MLA style, the standard for humanities disciplines […]
+In academic and professional writing, understanding where to place citation when paraphrasing ensures proper attribution of ideas while avoiding plagiarism.
+Paraphrasing involves rephrasing source material in one’s own words, but it still requires citation because the underlying ideas originate from another author.
+People search for guidance on this topic to maintain academic integrity, comply with […]

 Put what you've read into practice